LeandroPata/WallTheme/README.md

 ## TO DO

-- Add automated testing;
 - Create separate folders for each image in the cache folder, to store the themes for that image and reuse them instead of generating them each time;
-- Add a quiet argument without any output;
 - Add an argument to output the theme directly to the terminal instead of to a file (probably json only);